EslyC/zoes-website/README.md

 npm install react-bootstrap --save npm install bootstrap@3 --save
 ```
-Then you need to import the css into your app like I do here: https://github.com/zsobin/zoes-website/blob/master/src/index.js#L5-L6
+Then you need to import the css into your app like I do [here](https://github.com/zsobin/zoes-website/blob/master/src/index.js#L5-L6).
 The bootstrap nav is easy to use and looks great.
-You can see it in the code here: https://github.com/zsobin/zoes-website/blob/master/src/js/App.js#L20-L29
+You can see it in the code [here](https://github.com/zsobin/zoes-website/blob/master/src/js/App.js#L20-L29).

-Check out some more offerings from Bootstrap here: http://getbootstrap.com/css/
+Check out some more offerings from Bootstrap [here](http://getbootstrap.com/css/).

 ### Icons
 All my sweet social icons came from FontAwesome, which is a super easy to use and free service.
-Just add it to your page's `<head/>` like I do here: https://github.com/zsobin/zoes-website/blob/master/public/index.html#L6.
+Just add it to your page's `<head/>` like I do [here](https://github.com/zsobin/zoes-website/blob/master/public/index.html#L6).

-You can check out all of FontAwesome's icons here: http://fontawesome.io/icons/
+You can check out all of FontAwesome's icons [here](http://fontawesome.io/icons/).

 ### Git Commit